Rhodexa/Another-JS-GameBoy-Emulator/README.md

 # Another-JS-GameBoy-Emulator
 ### GB-Rhex
 Literally the title.
-Runs on raw JS.
+It's a very simple single-file GB emulator.
 Made for Fun

 Tested with "Is that a Demo in Your Pocket?"
 Doesn't run very well... but it is an _almost_ abandoned weeks-long project I made for fun so there's lots of room for improvement!